Montmartre, il a mon coeur.

 Monuments & Sight Seeing

-The sacré-cour (sacred heart), is probably the first thing to pop into your head when you think of Montmartre… as it should be.
+Le sacré-cour, the sacred heart, is probably the first thing to pop into your head when you think of Montmartre.
+That's the mascot for Montmatre.
 This Basilica is propped up on the hill towering over all of Paris.

-With the inside being beautifully designed with stain glass, and different sections within designated to specific saints, it’s worth the free-entry inside.
-During my few visits inside, I was lucky enough to be inside while a mass was going on, so as I admired the inside nuns were singing their religious hymns… it was quite the vibe.
+With the inside being beautifully designed with stain glass, and different sections allocated and designated to specific saints, it’s worth the free-entry.
+During my few visits inside, I was fortunate to witness a mass service.
+As I admired the inside, the nuns were singing their religious hymns… it was quite the experience.

 Steps of Montmartre/ Louise Michel Square

-After your visit to the Sacré-Cour... walk straight out and head to the steps of Montmartre.
-I spent quite a bit sitting on these steps, taking in the best view you can get in Paris, and of course while eating my toffee covered nuts from local venders.
+After your visit to the Sacré-Cour, walk straight out and head to the steps of Montmartre.
+I spent quite a bit of time sitting on these steps, taking in the best views you can in and of Paris.
+Of course this was accompanies by my toffee covered nuts from the local venders.

 *If you smell something of a warm toffee, chocolatey, nutty smell, go towards it!
 These were my favorite little dessert snacks to munch on while exploring Montmartre.
 I also could only find them in this area*

-If you walk a bit further down from the first 2 sets of stars, you will find that there is a beautiful little park, with a lovely fountain to sit and (hopefully) enjoy the sun!!!
+If you walk a bit further down from the first two sets of stairs, you will find that there is a beautiful little park, with a lovely fountain to sit and enjoy your time.

 Place du Tertre

-A cobblestone square located in the heart of Montmartre, this place almost feels as an outside art festival.
-There are artists set up left and right all showcasing their beautiful art, musicians serenading you with their musical talents, and the square is lined with café’s and crêpe stands, so you can sit, enjoy coffee, and watch as Artists get carried away by a new muse.
+A cobblestone square located in the heart of Montmartre.
+This spot almost feels like an outside art festival.
+There are artists set up left and right all showcasing their beautiful work, musicians serenading you with their talents and the square is lined with café’s and crêpe stands, so you can sit, enjoy coffee, and watch as Artists get carried away by a new muse.

 Musee du Montmartre